-Please see below for frequently asked questions about Clothes Aid.
+Please read on for the most frequently asked questions about Clothes Aid.
 This is an ever-expanding source of information for the public, and when we get asked a question which isn’t answered below, we will add it to the page.
 If your question is not answered below please contact the helpline team by the contact form, or get in touch using the following methods:

 Helpline